graycoreio/daffodil/README.md

 * Daffodil seamlessly integrates with the major Ecommerce platforms Shopify and Magento (2.3+)
 * Daffodil's codebase is fully-tested and CI covered (Unit, Integration, and E2E).
 * Daffodil's core team reviews every pull-request individually to ensure code quality remains high.
-* Daffodil's `foundation-demo` provides a sample for implementing technologies like:
+* Daffodil's `demo` provides a sample for implementing technologies like:
    * Server Side Rendering
    * Progressive Web Apps
 * Daffodil is easily extensible so that you can: